Last updated December 14, 2020

 The company was founded in 1980.
 Steve Jackson did his first game design work for Metagaming, starting in 1977.
 In 1980, he bought Space Gamer from Metagaming and went into business for himself.
 Three games and one set of Cardboard Heroes figures were released in late 1980.
 The new company really took off in 1981, when Car Wars hit the stores.
 So that makes us 40 years old in 2020!

-We have about 45 employees and contractors, plus a number of part-time staff, contractors, and so on.
+We have somewhere north of 30 employees and contractors, plus a number of part-time staff, contractors, and so on.
 In terms of sales, we are sometimes in the top 10 adventure game companies, but – depending on what you call an "adventure game company" – not the top five.

 We've published more than 1,500 games, expansions, accessories, books, toys, and other unclassifiable items.
 For a current listing, see the Our Games page.
 For a complete list, see the Everything We've Ever Released page.